glamrock/cryptocat/README.md

 * The identity of chatters can be confirmed via key fingerprints, à la OTR.
 * Uses the Fortuna secure pseudo-randomness generator.
 * Send encrypted pictures.
-* Compatible with all modern browsers, and includes a mobile website that is fully compatible with iPhone, Android and BlackBerry.
+* Includes a mobile website compatible with iPhone, Android and BlackBerry.
 * [Cryptocat Chrome](https://chrome.google.com/webstore/detail/gonbigodpnfghidmnphnadhepmbabhij), a Chrome app that loads all code locally, and is secure from being served compromised code.
 * Chats are securely deleted after one hour of inactivity.
-* Easily invite your Facebook friends to join your Cryptocat chat and have private, secure conversations!
+* Easily invite your Facebook contacts to join your Cryptocat session.
 * Send private messages that can only be seen by a single recipient.
 * A sleek design with time-stamping, optional audio notifications, fluid-window mode, and mobile support.
 * Translations available for French, Catalan, Basque, Italian, German, Portuguese, Russian and Swedish.